 2

-A desired quality of motivation that makes the change sustainable and volitional,
+a desired quality of motivation which makes the change sustainable and volitional.

 3

-A trait-level individual difference explains the difference between ill-being and wellbeing at the end of the day.
+a trait level individual difference, which explains the whole difference between ill-being and well-being at the end of the day.

-When it comes to organizational change, our focus is not on the mere individual.
-We bow at the altar of ecological change, which prescribes multiple layers of interventions to change organizations because any meaningful change in a company takes a multi-pronged approach.
+When it comes to organizational change, our focus is not the mere individual.
+We bow at the altar of ecological change which prescribes multiple layers of interventions to change organizations because as you know very well, any meaningful change in a company takes a multi-pronged approach.
 Call it either an organizational healing or a healing organization.
 We are here for this!

-Relying on SDT, we point out the importance of human propensity towards growth, healthy development, and positive wellbeing; leading to intrinsic motivation for and feeling full of energy to achieve goals (Ryan & Deci, 2000).
-As an organismic macro theory of motivation, human behavior, and personality development, we are concerned and passionate about how social conditions facilitate or hinder human capacity for wellness and flourishing above and beyond the workplace (Ryan & Deci, 2017).
+Relying on SDT, we point the importance of human propensity towards growth, healthy development, and positive well being; leading intrinsic motivation for and feeling full of energy to achieve goals (Ryan & Deci, 2000).
+As an organismic macro theory of motivation, human behavior, and personality development, we have the concern, and passion of how social conditions facilitate or hinder human capacity for wellness and flourishing at above and beyond the workplace (Ryan & Deci, 2017).

-Thus, our user journeys focus on facilitating this human capacity where science backs us!
+Thus, our user journeys focus to facilitate this human capacity where science backs us!

-written and media content, programs and experts, market products
+written and media content, selection of programs and experts, market products.

 Competence support